-Priority 3: RRH in regions that already have CoC-funded RRH and PSH in regions that have some unmet need based on their Point in Time Count and Housing Inventory Count data.
+Priority 3: RRH in regions not indicated as a Priority 2 region and PSH in regions that have some unmet need based on their Point-In-Time Count and Housing Inventory Count data.

-Priority 4: The region has enough PSH stock to meet their needs based on their Point in Time Count and Housing Inventory Count data.
+Priority 4: Regions have enough PSH stock to meet their needs based on their Point-In-Time Count and Housing Inventory Count data.